Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Dark Matter Phenomenology

-{We then set the} mass ratio $r$ to a benchmark value $2.02$ and performed a parameter scan over $f_a$ (related to $g_{a\gamma\gamma}$ via Eq.~\eqref{eq:gagg}) and $m_\Psi$, to obtain a viable DM parameter space using {\tt MicrOmegas} \cite{Belanger:2018ccd}.
-Our analysis primarily focuses on the DM mass range $1~{\rm GeV}\lesssim m_\Psi<M_W/2$, motivated from the collider prospects.
-The result is shown in Fig. \ref{fig:DM-ps} (left panel) where the blue line represents the relic density satisfied contour, while the grey-shaded region indicates the excluded portion by indirect detection.
-We find that for the choice of $r=2.02$, $m_\Psi\lesssim 10$ GeV, along with $f_a\lesssim \mathcal{O}(250)$ GeV ($g_{a\gamma\gamma}\gtrsim 10^{-5}$ GeV$^{-1}$) can successfully reproduce the correct relic density via thermal freeze-out while remaining consistent with indirect detection bounds.
-This result also agrees with the careful estimates given in \cite{Allen:2024ndv}.
-In the right panel of Fig. \ref{fig:DM-ps}, we show the thermally averaged cross section for a benchmark point within the allowed parameter space $(m_\Psi = 2.47~ {\rm GeV}, ~f_a=186 ~{\rm GeV})$, against the mass ratio $r$.
+In the right panel of Fig.~\ref{fig:DM-ps}, we show the thermally averaged cross section for a benchmark point within the allowed parameter space $(m_\Psi = 2.47~ {\rm GeV}, ~f_a=186 ~{\rm GeV})$, against the mass ratio $r$.
 As shown by the solid blue and dashed orange curves, obtaining the correct relic abundance through thermal freeze-out requires staying close to the resonance region, {$i.e.$ with $r$ close to 2.02 justifying the choice of the benchmark value for $r$ in left panel figure}.
-In this region, the cross section reaches $\langle\sigma v\rangle\sim \mathcal{O}(10^{-26}) ~{\rm cm}^3/{\rm s}$, which is needed to reproduce the observed dark matter density. {It is pertinent to state that} in the case of QCD axion mediation (instead of ALP), such smaller value of $f_a$ is ruled out by Supernova, which places a stringent bound on KSVZ axion as $f_a\gtrsim 4\times 10^8$ GeV \cite{Raffelt:2006cw}.
+In this region, the cross section reaches $\langle\sigma v\rangle\sim \mathcal{O}(10^{-26}) ~{\rm cm}^3/{\rm s}$, which is needed to reproduce the observed DM density.
+Notably, in the case of QCD axion mediation (instead of ALP), the required small values of $f_a$ would be ruled out by SN1987A, which places a stringent bound on KSVZ axion as $f_a\gtrsim 4\times 10^8$ GeV (corresponding to $m_a\lesssim \mathcal{O}(10^{-2})$ eV) \cite{Raffelt:2006cw,Caputo:2024oqc}.
+These supernova bounds apply only to ALP masses below a few hundred MeV.